RomaSamkov/react-examples/README.md

-# These are just some examples of my work while learning React !
+# These are just some drafts of my work while learning React !

 # Getting Started with Create React App